LA's Best Swimming Pools with Play Areas and a Little More for Kids and Parents

 Hopefully, the slide will reopen soon.
 Until then, it's time to swim!
 Photo courtesy of Pleasant Valley Aquatic Center

 Hilton Universal—Universal City

 A heated pool, a hot tub, and poolside food and beverage should be enough to make a staycation day for most people, but feel free to kick it up a notch with a cabana that includes a fridge, ceiling fan, and TV.
 Hot tip: If you bring more than 4 people, the cabana actually works out to be a better deal.
 All that plus the view is lovely, and the cocktails have that whole straw coming out of a coconut thing that cries vacation.
 (Resort Pass price to visit this hotel pool: $30)

 Rose Bowl Aquatics Center—Pasadena

-Note that as of July 31, 2020 the facility is open only for lap swim (kids 8 and up), classes (kids 2.5 and up), and other organized programs; watch the RBAC Facebook page for more reopening info.
+Note that as of May 15, 2021 the facility is open only for lap swim (kids 8 and up), classes (kids 2.5 and up), and other organized programs; watch the RBAC Facebook page for more reopening info.
 Family swim hours are still on hold.
 Locker rooms are for restroom use only, not for changing.

 Among this public aquatic center’s many nice attributes is that there's one swimming pool for serious lap swimmers and a recreation pool for families.
 Recreational Family Swim hours and fees are for the use of the shallow end of the dive and recreation pool and do not include the use of lap lanes, hydro spas, or weight room.
 The beautiful setting in Arroyo Seco is another plus, and there’s a pirate-themed playground nearby for water-logged kids.
 The facility is open year-round, but Family Swim hours change seasonally; check the website for a current schedule.
 Kids ages seven and younger must be accompanied by an adult in the pool with a one-to-one ratio.